mjmillerlab/mjmillerlab.github.io/team/_posts/2018-02-01-tamaki-yuri.md

 alum: true
 ---

-Tamaki was the Collection Manager in the Ornithology Department of the Sam Noble Museum.
+Tamaki was the Collection Manager in the Ornithology Department of the Sam Noble Museum from 2007 until 2018.
 She recently assumed a Curator position at the Ohio State University's Museum of Biological Diversity.